 Philip Morris (PM) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the seller of Marlboro and other cigarette brands had lost 7.48% in the past month.
-In that same time, the Consumer Staples sector lost 3.49%, while the S&P 500 lost 3.91%.
+Prior to today's trading, shares of the seller of Marlboro and other cigarette brands had lost 2.89% over the past month.
+This has lagged the Consumer Staples sector's loss of 0.97% and was narrower than the S&P 500's loss of 4.07% in that time.

-Wall Street will be looking for positivity from Philip Morris as it approaches its next earnings report date.
-In that report, analysts expect Philip Morris to post earnings of $1.33 per share.
-This would mark a year-over-year decline of 14.74%.
-Meanwhile, our latest consensus estimate is calling for revenue of $8.01 billion, up 3.37% from the prior-year quarter.
+Investors will be hoping for strength from Philip Morris as it approaches its next earnings release.
+On that day, Philip Morris is projected to report earnings of $1.33 per share, which would represent a year-over-year decline of 14.74%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $8.05 billion, up 3.97% from the year-ago period.

-Any recent changes to analyst estimates for Philip Morris should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Philip Morris.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 6.51% higher.
-Philip Morris is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 5.56% higher.
+Philip Morris currently has a Zacks Rank of #3 (Hold).

-Investors should also note Philip Morris's current valuation metrics, including its Forward P/E ratio of 15.44.
-Its industry sports an average Forward P/E of 9.13, so we one might conclude that Philip Morris is trading at a premium comparatively.
+In terms of valuation, Philip Morris is currently trading at a Forward P/E ratio of 15.72.
+For comparison, its industry has an average Forward P/E of 9.03, which means Philip Morris is trading at a premium to the group.

-It is also worth noting that PM currently has a PEG ratio of 3.09.
+We can also see that PM currently has a PEG ratio of 3.14.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Tobacco industry currently had an average PEG ratio of 2.69 as of yesterday's close.
+The Tobacco industry currently had an average PEG ratio of 2.72 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.